-The company is still headquartered in Illinois and manufactures basic and intermediate chemicals, including surfactants, specialty products, germicidal and fabric softening quaternaries, phthalic anhydride, polyurethane polyols and special ingredients for the food, supplement and pharmaceutical markets.
+The company is still headquartered in Illinois and manufactures basic and intermediate chemicals, including surfactants, specialty products, germicidal and fabric softening quaternaries, phthalic anhydride, polyurethane polyols and special ingredients for the food, supplement, and pharmaceutical markets.

 Stepan offers a broad range of surfactant chemicals and creates custom surfactants and formulated blends to meet unique customer demands.
 These surfactants are used in a wide variety of applications such as a foaming agent for shampoo, agents used in oil recovery and emulsifiers for agricultural insecticides.

-The polymers business is Stepan’s second-largest by revenue, producing about 30% of the company’s total.
+The polymers business is Stepan’s second-largest by revenue, producing about 28% of the company’s total.
 The polymers division is further broken down into three segments: polyester polyols, powder coating resins, and phthalic anhydride.
 Polyester polyols are used in a wide variety of both polyurethane and polyisocyanurate applications.
-Stepan produces a full range of aromatic and aliphatic polyester polyols for use in rigid foams, as well as many coatings, adhesives, sealants and elastomers applications.
+Stepan produces a full range of aromatic and aliphatic polyester polyols for use in rigid foams, as well as many coatings, adhesives, sealants, and elastomers applications.

 Polyester resins are designed with either hydroxyl or carboxyl functionality and combine with various curatives to form durable, attractive, environmentally friendly powder coatings.
 The company’s RUCOTE resins can enhance the quality, performance, and visual appeal of finishes on a wide variety of products.

+There are some positives working in Stepan’s favor.
 The company’s stated growth strategy includes R&D that develops a continuous stream of value-added applications, developing new processes for current products as well as refining existing processes.
 It also makes targeted acquisitions from time to time when appropriate, picking up manufacturing capacity or some other strategic advantage from its acquisitions.

 Finally, it seeks to grow through strategic alliances via joint ventures where Stepan acts as a technical expert to complement the resources of a local partner with resources in the area.
 This comprehensive growth strategy has worked for Stepan in the past and while it is not a true growth stock, over time it has produced meaningful revenue expansion using these strategies.